 Wilhelm Conrad Roentgen (Röntgen in German) was born on 27 March 1845 in Lennep, Germany.
 He attended the primary and secondary school run by Martinus Herman van Doorn in the town of Apeldoorn, Netherlands 1.
-Although born in Germany, with a German father, his mother was Dutch, and he grew up in the Netherlands.
+Although born in Germany to a German father, his mother was Dutch, and he grew up in the Netherlands.

-At the age of 17 he moved to Utrecht, also in the Netherlands, and enrolled in the Utrecht Technical School.
-A few years later he was expelled on the grounds of a caricature of one of their teachers on the blackboard; he was innocent of this, but refused to say who had been responsible 1.
+At the age of 17, he moved to Utrecht, also in the Netherlands, and enrolled in the Utrecht Technical School.
+A few years later, he was expelled because of a caricature of one of their teachers on the blackboard.
+In reality, he was innocent of this but refused to say who had been responsible 1.

-In 1869 he received his PhD in "Studies on Gases", also from Zurich Polytechnicab School, where he remained until 1870.
+In 1869 he received his PhD in "Studies on Gases" from Zurich Polytechnicab School, where he remained until 1870.

 In 1870 he followed his mentor, Professor Kundt, to the Julius Maximilians University of Würzburg in Germany.
 This proved to be short-lived, with the appointment proving a disappointment to both Roentgen and Kundt 1.

 Two years later, in 1872, both moved to Kaiser Wilhelms University of Strasbourg 1.